Join the Coaching Master Class

 You can REGISTER HERE.

 P.S.
-Students who register by August 22 will save $150 on their Master Class investment.
+Students who register early will save $150 on their Master Class investment.
 (Sweet, right?!)
 Since I save time in planning the sooner I have my class roster set, I like to pass those savings along to my students.